aisafetylondon/aisafetylondon.github.io/README.md

 Visit the meetup group web for updates on events:
 <ul><li class="fork"><a href="https://www.meetup.com/ai-safety-london/">meetup.com/ai-safety-london</a></li></ul>

-Join our Telegram channel to be part of the conversation, contribute ideas, and share your voice:
+Join our Telegram group to be part of the conversation, contribute ideas, and share your voice:
 <ul><li class="fork"><a href="https://t.me/+pRw8v22TNAc0MGY0">AI Safety London Telegram channel</a></li></ul>

 You are welcome to join even if you are not close by London, as we plan to do several activities and talks remotely.